How to Handle Difficult Clients and Navigate Ethical Dilemmas

 2. Set Realistic Expectations

 Be honest about what you can and cannot do for the client.
 Do not promise what you cannot deliver.
 Set realistic expectations and communicate clearly about timelines and deliverables.
-This will help avoid misunderstandings and disappointments.
+Many professionals find that a good project management software helps keep everyone on the same page and prevents misunderstandings.

 3. Establish Boundaries